 You have probably seen these numbers, and put across a question mark on what they represent.
 They actually refer to two differing bands that your Wi-Fi network can employ to attain signal.
 The major differences between the two frequencies are how far your data can travel and at what speed it can travel, the bigger of the two being speed.

-Under conceptual conditions, 2.4 GHz Wi-Fi will support up to 450 Mbps or 600 Mbps, depending on the class of the router, while 5 GHz Wi-Fi will support up to 1300 Mbps.
-The 2.4 GHz band provides coverage at a longer range whereas the 5 GHz band provides less coverage.
+Under conceptual conditions, 2.4 GHz Wi-Fi will support up to 450 Mbps or 600 Mbps, depending on the class of the router, while 5 GHz Wi-Fi will support up to 1,300 Mbps.
+As you can tell the higher frequency band supports faster theoretical speeds, but at a cost of range.

 Interference from other devices